nalpako2027/nalpako2027.github.io/_posts/2026-07-1-telco_customer_churn.md

 ---
-title: "A Churn Prediction Pipeline for Subscription Retention Optimization"
+title: "A Churn Prediction Pipeline and the Simulation of Customer Retention Strategies for Subscription Retention Optimization"
 layout: single
 show_excerpts: false
 categories: